-The Occupational Health Program (OHP) Coordinator provided the IACUC with a summary of overall animal user medical surveillance compliance since the spring semiannual program review.
-Additionally, RICRO IACUC staff confirm the following process during review/approval of IACUC protocols:
+The Occupational Health Program (OHP) Coordinator provided the IACUC with a summary of overall animal user medical surveillance compliance since the fall semiannual program review.
+Additionally, RICRO IACUC staff confirm that all IACUC protocol personnel working with animals are checked for OHP enrollment during review/approval of IACUC protocols.
+This is done for all new protocols, amendments, and continuing review submissions.